john221wick/neovim/README.md

 **Customization**

 All configuration files are located in the `~/.config/nvim/lua/aman` directory.
-Feel free to explore and tailor the setup to your preferences.
+Feel free to explore and tailor the setup to your preferences.I will also add tmux.conf and all necessary files for dev

 **Credit**